zihaowrez/tp/docs/DeveloperGuide.md

 Firstly, the `Link` class.
 In `Link.java`, a link/url for the meeting is stored as a String.
 Following the international convention, the `Link` Validation Regex was structured such that the domain name can contain the English alphabet A-Z (not case-sensitive), the digits 0-9 and hyphens.
 However, hyphens cannot be added to the start or the end of a domain name.
-In addition, to adopt a stricter position, the user will be required to add the protocol, http:// or https:// at the front of the link.
+In addition, users will be required to add the protocol, http:// or https:// at the front of the link.

 Secondly, the `StartTime.java` class. `StartTime` represents the starting date and time of a meeting.
 The time and date is contained within the Java Class `LocalDateTime`.
 When a meeting is created with the relevant start